OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/options/oi.md

 ---
 title: oi
-description: This page provides a detailed explanation on how to plot open interest using various parameters such as min, max, calls, and puts.
+description: "This page provides a detailed explanation on how to plot open interest" using various parameters such as min, max, calls, and puts.
 It also includes usage examples.
 keywords: